Tourists swim in Venice square as heavy rain pounds Italy

-VENICE, Italy (Reuters) - Nearly three quarters of Venice was flooded on Monday and tourists swam in St Mark’s Square as a wave of bad weather swept through northern and central Italy, forcing the evacuation of 200 people from their homes in Tuscany.
+VENICE, Italy, Nov 12 (Reuters) - Nearly three quarters of Venice was flooded on Monday and tourists swam in St Mark’s Square as a wave of bad weather swept through northern and central Italy, forcing the evacuation of 200 people from their homes in Tuscany.

 Shops, homes and historic palaces filled with water in Venice and authorities said 70 percent of the lagoon city was flooded.